-See the R&Ws mentioned in comments to point 24 above.
+See the R&Ws and the Eligibility Criteria mentioned in comments to points 23 and 24 above.

 26. Or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the date of transfer or assignment of the underlying exposures to the SSPE, except if: